HumanCompatibleAI/ranking-challenge/README.md

 ### Database

-A database of historical post metadata for your users, updated as often as is practical, into which you can also write your own data.
-This will probably
+We will provide a database of historical post metadata for your users, updated as often as is practical, into which you can also write whatever data you want to store.
+This will probably be Redis.

 ### Workers